This site contains affiliate links. Please see Policies for more information.

 I love that this recipe can be on the table in less than 30 minutes!
 Your pot will need 10-20 minutes to release pressure.

-Mix together the chicken stock or broth, soy sauce, rice vinegar, honey, minced fresh ginger, red pepper flakes, minced garlic, orange zest, and orange juice in the pot.
+Mix together the chicken stock or broth, coconut aminos, rice vinegar, honey, minced fresh ginger, red pepper flakes, minced garlic, orange zest, and orange juice in the pot. - Add chicken:

 Serve immediately and top with additional minced ginger and red pepper flakes, if desired, and serve over steamed rice like brown or jasmine rice.
 I love serving this with a vegetable like broccoli as a side.
 See the Recipe Tips for how to cook a vegetable in the pot with this dish.